Participles

 Past Participle: Perfect Tenses

-In order to create perfect tenses in English, we should use the past participle.
-We have 6 perfect tenses in English but only in 3 of them, do we use the past participle (we use gerund in the perfect continuous tenses):
+To form perfect tenses in English, we use the past participle.
+There are six perfect tenses in English, but only three of them require the use of the past participle (the perfect continuous tenses use the gerund instead).

 Present Perfect Melisa has arrived home.